mikeybkats/crafting-interpreters/project_notes/C_REFRESHER.md

 ```c
 if (morning) makeCoffee(); drinkCoffee(); // makeCoffee executes as part of the if statement. drinkCoffee always executes.
 ```

+Q: _In C, Is it appropriate to call a struct an object?
+Why or why not?_

+It is not appropriate becuase c is not an object oriented languaged and structs lack the fundemental capabilities of OOP Languages: encapsulation (structs are public), no methods on structs, and no inheritance.

 ## Common Lang Features: